gdavidbutler/decisionTableCompiler/README.md

 - Duplicate code at every branch point (exponential size)

 **With dtc optimization**, the `power.dtc` example (10 input variables, 20 values):
-- Achieves depth 8 instead of depth 20 (60% reduction)
+- Achieves depth 8 instead of depth 20 (60% reduction).
+(With the -q, quick, flag, the depth is 10.)
 - Shares nodes via DAG structure (compact output)

 Compilation time is paid once.
 The generated code runs in O(depth) time.